Leeds Minster: Minster

+The Reverend Canon Paul Maybury is the Incumbent, licensed in December 2022.

 Work with young people undertaken by the parish includes The Market Place drop-in centre.

-During choir terms there are at least three choral services each week sung by an adult chamber choir of skilled volunteers and choral scholars drawn from Leeds and York Universities as well as Leeds College of Music.
-There is a weekly organ recital from September to July inclusive on Fridays at 12.30pm, featuring the resident organists and guest recitalists.
+During choir terms there are at least three choral services each week sung by an adult chamber choir of skilled volunteers and choral scholars drawn from Leeds and York Universities as well as Leeds Conservatoire.
+There is a weekly organ recital from September to July inclusive on Fridays at 1 pm, featuring the resident organists and guest recitalists.

 Leeds Minster is a member of the Greater Churches Group.
-Its mission and vision for future service to the city, the diocese and the Church of England are a constant care and concern of those who seek to serve the church and parish.
 Sir John Betjeman in a BBC Broadcast remarked that: "There's High Church, Low Church and Leeds Parish Church".

 The church is illuminated at night by floodlights donated by Tetley's brewery.

-The building is open to visitors for at least seven hours each day.
-Parishioner volunteers serve refreshments and light meals in the refectory in the City of Leeds Room constructed in the north-west aisle in 1975.
+The building is open to visitors, Tuesday to Saturday 11 am to 2 pm and during worship on Sunday.

 The Minster archives are held at the Leeds office of West Yorkshire Archive Service.
 The church has memorials to families who were prominent in the parish, including the Kitchingman, Fenton, Lodge, Milner, Cookson, and Ibbetsons.